flant/shell-operator/README.md

 ### Install shell-operator in a cluster

 This simple image can be deployed as a Pod.
-Put this manifest into shell-operator-pod.yaml:
+Put this manifest into the `shell-operator-pod.yaml` file:

 ```yaml
 apiVersion: v1